ONEcampaign/bblocks-places/README.md

 # 'Mauritius', 'Namibia', 'Seychelles', 'South Africa']
 ```

-Visit [documentation](https://docs.one.org/tools/bblocks/places/) for the full documentation and examples.
+Visit the [documentation page](https://docs.one.org/tools/bblocks/places/) for the full package documentation and examples.